 The trucking industry has been consistently associated with a considerable risk of injury or even death for its drivers.
 However, after reviewing recent reports from the past few years, trucking deaths and injuries are back on the rise after over five years of decline.
 According to The Bureau of Labor Statistics (BLS), In the reported data from 2019.
-There was a 1.4 percent increase in truck driver deaths, topping the 831 deaths of the prior year.
+There was a 1.4 percent increase in truck driver deaths, topping the 831 casualties of the prior year.
 Trucker deaths have grown steadily since falling off a high of 880 deaths in 2014.

 Truck Driver Employment Increases